Skip to main content

 It doesn’t take much to be on a downward spiral.
 It is estimated that 61% of all serious runners go through a period of overtraining in their career.

-Prevent Athlete Overtraining in Fuquay-Varina
+Prevent Athlete Overtraining in Fuquay-Varina, NC

 The key to recovery is to reduce or stop anything more than moderate physical activity for some time.
 How long depends on symptoms severity and how long you’ve been overtraining.
 Focus on gentle activities for recovery such as walking in nature, yoga, or massage.
 Address any underlying stress-induced HPA-Axis dysregulation, inflammation, gut dysbiosis, nutrient depletion, hormone imbalances, and oxidative stress.
 Get plenty of sleep and nap during the day.
 Ensure you do not restrict calories or diet once overtrained.
 Your body needs an adequate supply of macronutrients especially protein and micronutrients.